 “When I have free time, I put it toward making things.
 I’m artistic and have found that my creative joy is in making head pieces for weddings and special events.
 I use beads, pearls, Swarovski crystals, flowers, and satin as decorations.
 I’ve recently started to embellish hair combs too.
 Recently I made a detailed piece for my best friend’s daughter who is getting married.
 Making beautiful things to share with other people gives me great pleasure.”

-To volunteer with Regional Hospice and Palliative Care, fill out an application today!
+To volunteer with Regional Hospice, fill out an application today!